StilettoDagger/todolist/README.md

-# Webpack template
+# Todo-list Application

-A template for creating a webpack application that uses tailwindcss and PostCSS.
+A simple todo-list application made for The Odin Project.